ZiyadBouazara/bitcoin-pulse/stockservice-go/README.md

 ```
 ## Running the service

-1. **Run Kafka:**
+1. **Run Kafka and Zookeeper:**

-    Two options: Either you run your own instances of Kafka and Zookeeper, OR you can use the `docker-compose.yaml` at the root fo the bitcoin pulse project that will run the images for you.
+    Two options: Either you run your own instances of Kafka and Zookeeper, OR you can use the `docker-compose.yaml` at the root fo the Bitcoin Pulse project that will run the images for you.

 2. **Build and run the service:**